Olivia is a writer, editor, and novice gardener. She enjoys documenting her plant-based lifestyle journey and helping others take the leap!

 Perhaps reading my wince-worthy tale of a newbie DIYer navigating the world of lumber yards and power tools might offer a sense of camaraderie for fellow first-timers or at least alleviate fears of making a mistake (or two).
 Here goes nothing!

-Mistake 1: Biting Off More than I Could Build
+Mistake 1: Biting Off More Than I Could Build

 Initially, I planned on building three boxes that would take up the length of my yard.
 I spent a good deal of time researching which plants enjoy each other's company and which to avoid making neighbors, but that’s another article entirely!

-With lofty plans and general measurements in mind, I moved onto the supply gathering portion of the project, where it became overwhelmingly apparent just how naive my initial plans had been.
+With lofty plans and general measurements in mind, I moved onto the supply gathering portion of the project, where it became overwhelmingly apparent just how naïve my initial plans had been.

 Armed with a tape measure and a dream, I donned my best Bob the Builder cosplay and headed to the local lumber yard.
 The first sign of trouble was the jam-packed parking lot.
 With spring freshly in the air after a long, solitary winter, plenty of other folks were geared up for home (and garden) improvement projects too.